diazrenata/bbstrends/ideawork/Question_scoping.md

 For any given currency, I see 2 questions:
 - Random walk vs regulated
 - Trending vs no slope
+- Maybe these fit into a 2x2 table?
+    - Nonzero slope + not stationary
+    - Nonzero slope + regulated
+    - Zero slope + not regulated
+    - Zero slope + regulated

 ## Population vs assemblage